issues-osu/suicide-blue-green-spaces/README.md

 **Objective**: To model and map spatial variation in suicide incidence across Chicago using land cover diversity, park access, tree equity, social vulnerability, and other built-environment indicators.

 **Methods**:
-- Descriptive epidemiology and visual analytics of Medical Examiner death data
+- Spatial epidemiology of suicide deaths in Cook County
 - Spatial Poisson and BYM models (INLA and CARBayes)
 - Interaction testing and exceedance probability mapping
 - Geovisualizations of high-risk clusters and built environment characteristics
-- Partial dependence plots (PDPs) to evaluate marginal and moderated effects

 ## Data Sources